miketromba/miketromba/README.md

 ### Hello!

-I'm an experienced Full-Stack Software Engineer with 8 years of experience.
+I'm an experienced software engineer with 8 years of experience.

 My journey began with iogames.space, a web platform I built and scaled to over 2 million monthly users, fueling my passion for delivering quality software at scale.